hy3/go-msgsrv/README.md

     POST /JohnDoe/messages/new

-Send broadcast message(Broadcast message is delivered to all drawers.).
+Send broadcast message.
+Broadcast message is delivered to all drawers.

     POST /messages/new

-Show all messages in drawer named JohnDoe.
-Message is shown with JSON Format
+Show and remove all messages in drawer named JohnDoe, with JSON Format.

     GET /JohnDoe/messages